 What You Need to Do to Submit Your First Making Tax Digital VAT Return

-- Tax Point
+- Date or Tax Point

 - Value of Supply

-- Rate of VAT charged
+- Rate of VAT used

 Making Tax Digital and Business Record Keeping